Guaranteed Private Communication with Secret Block Structure: Eavesdropping via Higher Order Moments

 The parameter $\mu$ is raised to different exponents in~\eqref{eq:coherence-def} to maintain homogeneity across the different matrix norms.
 Understanding when a matrix $\bA$ is $(\mu,\nu)$-coherent is crucial to apply our theoretical analysis of Algorithm~\ref{alg:eavesdroppingMomentMethod}.
 However, finding coherence parameters when assuming the entries $\{a_{i,j}\}$ of $\bA$ to be drawn \emph{i.i.d.} from a know prior distribution can be particularly challenging as the quantities defined in~\eqref{eq:matrixVariables-def} are summations of fourth and eighth-order terms in the matrix $\bA$.
 As a result, the terms in those summations are \emph{dependent}, and the usual incoherence bounds for matrix sensing~\cite{candes2006robust,davenport2016overview} cannot be directly applied.

-Nonetheless, an interesting class of matrix $\bA$ to consider is the one whose columns are drawn \emph{i.i.d.} according to an \emph{unitary} and \emph{isotropic} distribution.
+Nonetheless, an interesting class of matrix $\bA$ to consider is the one whose columns are drawn \emph{i.i.d.} according to a \emph{unitary} and \emph{isotropic} distribution.
 In that case, we have

 Under the additional assumption that the columns of $\bA$ have a \emph{bounded inner product}, \emph{i.e.} if there exists a small enough $\varepsilon > 0$ such that